-Explore these scholarships and prizes for students and advocates of LGBTQ+ community.
+Explore these scholarships and prizes for students and advocates of the LGBTQ+ community.
 Qualifications for most competitive scholarships include:

 - 3.0+ GPA

-- Evidence of leadership, ambition, engagement in campus and community activities, writing, speaking and critical thinking skills
+- Evidence of leadership, ambition, engagement in campus and community activities, writing, speaking and critical thinking skills.

-- Some may require research or clinical experience
+- Some may require research or clinical experience.

 LGBTQ resource centers are popping up on college campuses all over the United States.
 Even in areas that may lack legal protections for LGBTQ students, academic institutions are providing welcome space and offering LGBTQ-specific scholarships to encourage applicants from all backgrounds and identities and create a rich tapestry of college life.
 There are also regional scholarships for LGBTQ students and various organization, foundation and community funds that students in the spectrum can apply to for aid.
 In this overview of LGBTQ scholarship opportunities, discover community connections that can support you through your academic career and beyond!